How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 9: Harvest

-In 7-14 days, your microgreens will be ready to harvest!
+In 7 to 14 days, your microgreens will be ready to harvest!
 The exact timing depends on the variety you're growing and your growing conditions.
-Microgreens are typically ready when they've developed their first set of true leaves and reached 1.5-3 inches in height.
+Microgreens are typically ready when they've developed their first set of true leaves and reached 1.5 to 3 inches in height.

 After harvest, remove the remaining roots and stems.
-You can compost this root mat or feed it to livestock—chickens particularly love microgreen root mats from what we have heard!
+You can compost this root mat or feed it to livestock.
+Chickens particularly love microgreen root mats from what we have heard.
 For your next grow, always use fresh soil rather than trying to reuse it.
+For more on what to do with used medium, see our blog on what to do with used grow medium after harvesting.

 Growing with Coco Coir in 10x20 Trays